 Aging seems too messy a process to be a “suicide program.”
 If you think of all the ways that aging causes damage, illness, and death, how could multiple sources of these things arise?
 One gene that caused death would be a lot simpler, and the fact that aging apparently has multiple genetic roots makes one wonder how it could arise by natural selection.

 Admittedly, this objection is probably more a matter of taste in theories than one with empirical backing.

 Another objection is that the mere passage of time seems involved in some aspects of aging, for example, in the accumulation of iron or exposure to microbial antigens.

 Iron seems a good example of pleiotropic effects: it’s necessary for growth and reproduction, but causes aging.
 Furthermore, natural selection might be unable to eliminate its effects on aging.
 Women with higher iron are more fertile, which might swamp the effect of natural selection on iron causing aging after a person has already had children.

-Antigen exposure comes from infectious agents, and is a primary cause of inflammation in aging.
-The longer we live, the more antigens we’re exposed to, and in fact those exposed to more diseases die younger, i.e. they age faster.
-But perhaps the organism can’t dial down inflammation, since we need it to fight off pathogens.
+Antigen exposure comes from infectious agents and is a primary cause of inflammation in aging.
+The longer we live, the more antigens we’re exposed to, and those exposed to more diseases die younger, i.e. they age faster.
+But perhaps the organism can’t dial down inflammation since we need it to fight off pathogens.